whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/README.md

 - outputs guide
 - CREATE project setup guide

-### `configs/`
-Reusable configuration or reference files for downstream analysis defaults.

-These should contain stable reusable settings, not project-specific one-off edits.

 ### `templates/`

-Starter files for new downstream DGE projects.
+Reusable starter material for new downstream CREATE studies, including:

+- study-level README templates
+- launch scripts
+- params files
+- CREATE configuration files
+- input-file templates
+- retention metadata templates

-These are intended as the clean starting point for users creating a new real analysis outside the repo.
+These files are intended to be copied into a live study directory outside the repo and then edited for the specific project.

-Typical examples may include:

-- analysis directory skeleton
-- metadata template
-- run manifest template
-- configuration template
-- script or R Markdown starter templates

 ### `scripts/`
 Reusable helper scripts only.